 6. Already, still – Ya, todavía

-If you “still” haven’t done something or it is “already” done, then the action continues into the present moment.
+If you ‘still’ haven’t done something or it has ‘already’ been done, then often action occurred the present time period and therefore we need the present perfect tense.

 English: You still haven’t gone to the doctor?